bszwej/functional-movie-library/README.md

 # Functional Movie Library

 This repository contains a movie library service written in a functional way.

+## Overview

 Things you can find here:
 - http4s